ChrstphrHll/npc_gen/students/Nicolle Shandalar.md

 ---
 ### Description
 - 1st year Triton Cleric in Elkenval
-- wavy white hair that's parted to the right, Green eyes, and Sea Green skin
+- shoulder length straight strawberry blond hair that's plain, Green eyes, and Sea Green skin
 - Is Upright and Opinionated, and has Contributing as their ideal

 ### Organizations